Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 ### Chest locked states

 There are only 185 chests (1-131 and 203-256).
-But it seems possible that there can be up to 512 chests (including chest index 0).
+In total there can be 256 chests.
+Chests in events are 1-based.
+But chest 1 uses bit1 and not bit0.
+So either this is a bug or chest index 0 is also valid in theory.

 Each bit has the following meaning:
 - 0: Chest is locked